Comments Off on How To Prep Your Car for Long-Term Storage

 Whatever the reason for your time away from the vehicle, you’ll need to put it in storage.
 If you simply let your vehicle sit on the street or in a garage for an extended period of time, you may return to a dead battery or — worse yet — a damaged engine, ruined tires and a rat’s nest under your hood.

 Here are important steps to take before you store a vehicle.
-They will preserve the life of the engine [...]
+They will [...]

 Comments Off on 10 Practical Tips To Get Your Car Ready For Fall